The Revolving Door.

 ilk, the odd continued down the surreal world of narcotic abuse, trying desperately to find something to fill that void in my soul whilst enduring the accompanying feeling of isolation and disconnection, which was just as painful as any of the physical beatings I’d experienced.
 I never set out to be an addict – it was a natural progression for me.
 A child full of pain and angst looking for a salve.
 That salvation would eventually be found in heroin.
 It may well seem a bizarre statement to refer to heroin as my salvation, yet that is what it is.
 For without the unique properties that are very specific to heroin I believe I never would have got beyond my formative years.
 There is something about that particular drug that no other narcotic offers – it’s like injecting apathy.
 Being completely able to function without having to feel anything is like a dream come true for those of us who have experienced deep childhood trauma.

 Yes, we all know it’s a double-edged sword.
 Just like any drug it takes its pound of flesh and the piper has to be paid, but today I have reached my mid-fifties and being a heroin addict was just part of my journey.
-I did what I did to survive, I spent over four decades in institutions of one kind or another, and when I look around all I see is despair reflected in the eyes of those trapped in the cycle of substance use.
+I did what I did to survive, I’ve spent over four decades in institutions of one kind or another, and now when I look around me, all I see is despair reflected in the eyes others trapped in that vicious cycle of substance abuse.

 Our prisons have become warehouses, revenue-generating machines processing the